-The financial statements provide a breakdown of net spending during the year with the balance sheet showing the strong overall financial position of the Commissioner and Chief Constable as at 31 March 2024.
+The financial statements provide a breakdown of net spending during the year with the balance sheet showing the strong overall financial position of the Commissioner and Chief Constable as at 31 March 2025.
 This has primarily arisen as a result of positive action on behalf of the Constabulary to manage costs in the context of increasing demand for services and real terms reductions in funding over the last decade.

-Looking forward, the Government has continued to provide funding in respect of the Uplift Programme (the scheme to recruit an additional 20,000 officers nationally by 31/03/2023).
-In Cumbria's case, further additional ringfenced grant of £3.6m has been provided for 2024/25 (conditional on maintaining the Uplift numbers), which, in combination with continued flexibility afforded to Police and Crime Commissioners to levy increased council tax has enabled the budget for 2024/25 to be balanced.
+Looking forward, the Government has continued to provide funding in respect of the Uplift Programme (the scheme to recruit an additional 20,000 officers nationally).
+In Cumbria's case, further additional ringfenced grant of £4.3m has been provided for 2025/26 (conditional on maintaining the Uplift numbers), which, in combination with continued flexibility afforded to Police and Crime Commissioners to levy increased council tax has enabled the budget for 2025/26 to be balanced.

 Whilst the position is financially resilient in the short term, there are uncertainties which have the potential to impact negatively on the budget in the medium term.
-Based on the MTFF assumptions, savings will need to be delivered from 2025/26 to balance the budget.
-The cumulative budget gap by 2028/29 is forecast as £16.1m.
+Based on the MTFF assumptions, savings will need to be delivered from 2026/27 to balance the budget.
+The cumulative budget gap by 2029/30 is forecast as £11m.
 The uncertain impact of inflation on future budget prospects compounds existing financial risks in relation to the adequacy and sustainability of funding beyond Operation Uplift, the cost of national policing programmes, particularly the Emergency Services Network, pensions issues and the review of the police funding formula.
 The required savings are considered to be challenging, and will need diligence to ensure they are achievable and manageable.
+The announcement of a spending review in 2025 is hoped to provide greater clarity in relation to funding for the 3 year period 2026/27 to 2028/29.